Rookout/deployment-examples/node-electron/README.md

 A sample application for debugging an Electron app using Rookout

-This sample may be out of date.
-If you face any issues, please reach out to mailto:support@rookout.com and let us know.

 Before following this guide we recommend reading the basic [Node + Rookout] guide

 ## Rookout Integration Explained